buildit/fee-pair-programming-exercise/README.md

 ## Test Criteria

-We'd like to see the following tests to verify code integrity.
+Please write the following tests to demonstrate code integrity with the least amount of code.
+Mocks, substitution, and other techniques are completely valid.

 * An HTTP call is made
 * Clicking a list item triggers intended functionality